 - Students must clean their wheel and work area after each use.
 See pages 7 and 8 for the clean-up process. - Cell phone conversations are not permitted in the studio.
-Please excuse yourself to take your conversation outside. - The studio is no longer a fragrance-free zone.
-Some of the chemicals used to disinfect surfaces in the studio and throughout the building have a mild fragrance.
-That being said, please be mindful not to use other scented products prior to or during your visit to the ceramics studio. - Food is not permitted in the studio; drinks may only be consumed in the Wheel Room (108).
-Rinse or wash any dishes with drinks or food in the kitchen sink, do not use the studio sink, as it will get stinky! - If food items are brought to Place des Arts, leftovers and containers must be taken home.
+Please excuse yourself to take your conversation outside. - Some of the chemicals used to disinfect surfaces in the studio and throughout the building have a mild fragrance.
+However, please be mindful not to use other scented products prior to or during your visit to the ceramics studio. - Do NOT put any food or drink down the studio sink it creates a big stink!
+Rinse or wash any dishes with drinks or food in the kitchen sink. - If food items are brought to Place des Arts, leftovers and containers must be taken home.
 Students are required to bring their own cutlery. - Guests, including family and children, are not permitted in the studio. - For safety reasons, please wear closed-toed shoes in the studio. - If you have clay on your hands, please only touch clay.
 Clean your hands before touching door handles, shelves, the sink, etc. - Please use one of the designated wedging tables (located outside of the damp room and in the glaze room) to wedge your clay when other students are hand building or doing detailed work at the main table to avoid vibrations from wedging disrupting work at/on the main table.